MohamadShaheen/telegram_api_bot/README.md

 - Ensure your `.env` file is correctly set up with the API credentials.
 - Verify that the FastAPI server is running and accessible.
-- Check for any errors in the logs and debug accordingly.